emileswarts/myreef.tv/README.md

 1. Gallery
 ------------

+Users will upload images to their account once registered.
 Images will be searchable, and can contain meta-data.
 An image can be tagged and rated to make searching easier.
 The maximum size of a raw image upload will be 3mb.
 There may be hosting implications and I will need to keep an eye on this.
 Images will open in a popup lightbox when clicked on, which will display the information of the image next to it.
+In the initial listing, images will display in a grid and will be divided into pages.
+20 per page.

+Meta data fields will include
+Caption (optional)
+Description (optional)

 2. Webuser
 ------------